buildpacks/rfcs/text/0000-offline-buildpackages.md

   - Add the `io.buildpacks.asset.layers` and `io.buildpacks.asset.metadata` label metadata to the asset image.
   - set the created time in image config to a constant value.
   - set the modification time of all non-asset files to a constant value.

+#### UX in practice
+Likely the creation of asset packages will follow two different routes for implementation buildpacks and metabuildpackages.
+This dichotomy follows the existing differences between packaging metabuildpackages, and implementation buildpackages.

+##### implementation buildpacks

+running `pack package-asset <implementation-buildpack.toml>` should produce an asset cache, as a `buildpack.toml` file contains all needed `assets`

+##### metabuildpacks

+running `pack package-asset <metabuildpack-package.toml>` will use a `package.toml` file as this command needs to reference other `asset-cache` images in the `include` array by specifying a `uri` or `image`.

 ## Metabuildpackage Creation